If you have a question on how to help that is not answered below, please email AWABosnia at email@example.com

 If you want your contribution to go to a specific dog,

 please make a note in the PayPal comment box.

-We rely 100% on donations from our supporters around the world.
-Money is needed for advocacy work, emergency cases of animal abuse or injury, for food for the 11,000+ strays on the streets of Sarajevo and to keep rescued strays safe in pension or foster until we find homes for them.
-Please note that all donations will be acknowledged
+AWABosnia relies 100% on donations from their supporters around the world.
+Money is needed for advocacy work, spay-neuter programs, emergency cases of animal abuse or injury, for food for the 11,000+ strays on the streets of Sarajevo and to keep rescued strays safe in pension.
+All donations are acknowledged by the AWABosnia administrators and all donations go directly to the animals.

 Vučko is dead.
 But you can help something good come out of his suffering by supporting animal welfare volunteers in Bosnia.

 Any amount will help, no matter how small.
 If everyone who signed the petitions seeking justice for Vučko’s killers, donated one dollar or one Euro, a profound difference would be made to the lives of the abused and abandoned dogs and cats in Sarajevo and other areas of Bosnia-Herzegovina.
 Right now volunteers are struggling 24/7 to rescue, feed and take care of the strays.
 If they were given adequate funding they would have more time to continue with campaigning the government to get abuse laws enforced and set up proper groups to ensure the welfare of animals.